13hugol/kaamparyo/README.md

 ### Maps not loading?
 - Check browser console for errors
-- Verify MapLibre GL script is loaded
+- Verify GalliMaps script is loaded from CDN
-- Try switching map style
+- Check network connectivity
+- Ensure access token is valid

 ### OTP not received?
 - Check server logs for OTP code